awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 + **AWSLambdaVPCAccessExecutionRole** – Permission to manage elastic network interfaces to connect your function to a virtual private cloud \(VPC\)\.
 + **AWSXRayDaemonWriteAccess** – Permission to upload trace data to X\-Ray\.
 + **CloudWatchLambdaInsightsExecutionRolePolicy** – Permission to write runtime metrics to CloudWatch Lambda Insights\.
++ **AmazonS3ObjectLambdaExecutionRolePolicy** – Permission to interact with Amazon S3 Object Lambda\.

 For some features, the Lambda console attempts to add missing permissions to your execution role in a customer managed policy\.
 These policies can become numerous\.
 To avoid creating extra policies, add the relevant AWS managed policies to your execution role before enabling features\.